sansanlatulipe/script.service.hyperion-instance/README.md

 Business logic
 --------------

-### Movie synchronization

-#### First scan or full rescan

-For each movie stored in the Kodi library, if it is flagged as watched on either side (Kodi or Betaseries), ensure it is true on the other as well.

-#### Complementary scans

-Firstly, for each updates registered in Kodi (watched or unwatched), duplicate it on Betaseries.
-Secondly, for each updates in Betaseries timeline (watched or unwatched), duplicate it on Kodi.
+Monitor the Kodi player.
+When it starts playing a medium, if it is a video then asks Hyperion to turn on the managed LED instance on.
+When it stops playing the medium, asks Hyperion to turn the managed LED instance off.

+The Hyperion managed LED instance can be selected from the add-on settings.

 Technical logic
 ---------------

-### Entry point

 The add-on is launched from `service.py`.

-### Structure

-Except for the entry points, all code can be found in the directory `resources/lib/`:
+Except for the entry point, all code can be found in the directory `resources/lib/`:
 * `launcher.py`: launcher functions
 * `util/`: some helper classes and functions
 * `service/`: business logic